cood-dev/aframe-physics-system/README.md

-> NOTICE: This project is unmaintained, but [available for adoption](https://www.donmccurdy.com/2020/09/06/projects-up-for-adoption/).
+> NOTICE: We do a Fork for modify informations given to entities when we emit event

 # Physics for A-Frame VR